Is the Maldives Overrated? Is this "Paradise" Really for Everyone?

 This island nation has a 100 percent Islamic population.
 Consequently, there are some codes of conduct that you need to adhere to.
 On the resort islands, since there are no locals living there, anything goes.
 You can get as drunk as your liver (and wallet) can take, and you can pretty much wear whatever you like.

 Additionally, bikinis and bathing suits are not allowed on the local islands.
+For ladies, bathing or sunbathing topless could land you in jail.
 This is a notice put up in our guesthouse on Maafushi: